How to be happy at work (under 10 minutes)

 What’s it like for your team when you have a bad day?
 How about a series of bad days?
 Does it have an impact on how people work and behave around you?
+Does it have an impact on your decision making process as well?

 Most probably yes.
 A good vibe is key to good work.